-Iceland - the (mostly) finished version
+Iceland - a (mostly) unplanned adventure

 So as you guys probably know I've just returned from my spontaneous sixteen day adventure across Iceland.
 Initially I was going to a four day women's retreat.
 Ten or so days before my trip it occurred to me that well, four days just didn't quite seem like enough.
 I went for it, got a girlfriend crazy enough to take a week off from work and meet me there (thanks Holly :P).

 I'm weirdly excited to write this blog.
 Perhaps because - thanks to the retreat - I've started writing again.
 But more than that I think I'm excited to write this because I feel like I had actual experiences.
 Iceland surprised me in ways I didn't think it would, I met strangers who became my friends, I found places that surpassed the thousands of photos I've seen (I was worried about this one), and for the first time in a long time I felt spectacularly present.
 Our lack of planning and the fact that I wasn't there for work lent it an aspect of freedom I've been missing in my travels.
 As much as I love love love to create and take photos, my favorite kinds of trips are the ones where I come back bursting with stories to tell and things to say.
 This trip had the most beautiful balance of both and I am so grateful.